 Francis Nurse’s wife.
 Rebecca is a wise, sensible, and upright woman, held in tremendous regard by most of the Salem community.
-However, she falls victim to the hysteria when the Putnams accuse her of witchcraft and she refuses to confess.
+However, she falls victim to hysteria when the Putnams accuse her of witchcraft and she refuses to confess.

 A wealthy, influential man in Salem.
-Nurse is well respected by most people in Salem, but is an enemy of Thomas Putnam and his wife.
+Nurse is well respected by most people in Salem, but he is an enemy of Thomas Putnam and his wife.

 The deputy governor of Massachusetts and the presiding judge at the witch trials.
 Honest and scrupu-lous, at least in his own mind, Danforth is convinced that he is doing right in rooting out witchcraft.

 Read an in-depth analysis of Judge Danforth.

 An elderly but feisty farmer in Salem, famous for his tendency to file lawsuits.
 Giles’s wife, Martha, is accused of witchcraft, and he himself is eventually held in contempt of court and pressed to death with large stones.

 A wealthy, influential citizen of Salem, Putnam holds a grudge against Francis Nurse for preventing Putnam’s brother-in-law from being elected to the office of minister.
 He uses the witch trials to increase his own wealth by accusing people of witchcraft and then buying up their land.

 Thomas Putnam’s wife.
 Ann Putnam has given birth to eight children, but only Ruth Putnam survived.
 The other seven died before they were a day old, and Ann is convinced that they were murdered by supernatural means.